OHS Course Offerings

 Meets UC/CSU "e", "g"

-Description: Español para Hispanos 2 (EPH 2) is a Spanish Language Arts course designed to improve native speakers' written and oral fluency in Spanish.
+Description: Español para Hispanos is a Spanish Language Arts course designed to improve native speakers' written and oral fluency in Spanish.
 Students expand their vocabulary through the reading, writing compositions, culture, music, guided dictations, and grammar practice.